 Classes at FHML often include skills trainings ('practicals'), so they typically have more contact hours than some other classes.
 That is why it might be hard to combine them with classes not taught at FHML.
-They can be divided into European Public Health classes (EPH) and other courses offered at the Health faculty.
-All the courses are part of a track; you can usually only take the second course of a track if you also take the preceding course within the same track.
+They can be divided into European Public Health classes (EPH) and other disciplines offered at the Health faculty, such as Health Sciences GZW) or Biology and Health (BGZ).
+All the courses are part of a track; you can usually only take the second course of a track if you also take the preceding course within the same track